 See: se23.life/about for our current admins and moderators.

 The site was founded by Honor Oak resident @chrisbeach, of Brighter Code Ltd.

 In an era dominated by Facebook, forums must keep up.
-SE23.life offers real-time updates, personally-tailored notifications and a powerful search tool.
+SE23.life offers well-organised information for local residents, real-time updates, personally-tailored notifications and a powerful search tool.
 It also all works well on all devices.

 I’d like to advertise my business.
 Where do I start?

 - If you’re a local business, you can create your first topic free-of-charge

 - It’s also free of charge (and encouraged) to respond to mentions of your business anywhere on the forum